braden-kennedy/bkennedyportfolio/_pages/acbotics.md

 ## PLUTOS Source Box
 *May 2025 - August 2025*

 {% include figure.html src="acbotics/PLUTOS_Source_Box_Assembly.png" alt=" " caption="The full assembly CAD model of the PLUTOS Source Box which I designed as one of my first projects at Acbotics during the summer of 2025.
 An underwater speaker plugs into the box on the side, and four buttons on the top allow the user to choose what sound to play.
 The box is IP-67 and houses a Li-Ion battery, an amplifier, and other electronics.
-I built four of these units, and they were used for underwater acoustic experiments involving seal calls." position="full" width="450px" %}
+I built four of these units, and they were used for underwater acoustic experiments involving seal calls." position="wide" width="70%" %}

 {% include figure.html src="acbotics/SoundBox_Epoxy.JPG" alt=" " caption="Epoxy securing the bezel to the case." position="right" width="300px" %}